ton-community/ton-docs/docs/develop/tact/introduce/hello-world-guide.md

 Let's talk about the design of our contract.
 Our smart contract is like a piggy bank with several common features:
-1. _Store Total value_.
+1. _Keep Total value_.
 We will keep `Total` integer value in blockchain.
 2. _Get Total value_.
 Special tool for reading current `Total` value from blockchain.
 We can read this directly from blockchain via special `get` method.
 3. _Processing "Increment" text comment command_.
 When contract gets a message, it checks what the message says.
 If the message says "Increment," it will add `1` to the `Total` inside the piggy bank and update it.
 4. _Processing `Add` message command_.
 If the message says "Add," it will add a specific number to the Total inside the piggy bank and update it.